9 Best Tips to Attract Birds to Your Yard

 9. Make it Official

-Once your yard is filled with birds, you might think about getting your backyard certified as a Backyard Wildlife Habitat by the National Wildlife Federation (NWF).
+Once your yard is filled with birds, you think about getting your backyard certified.
+The certification can be obtained as a Backyard Wildlife Habitat by the National Wildlife Federation (NWF).
 To make it official, you’ll need to meet a few requirements:

 1. Three different food sources (like feeders or plants)